How to get a certificate of origin?

 - Remarks

-- Order number, marks, quantity, nature of packages and designation of the goods.
+- Order number, brands, number, nature of packages and designation of the merchandise.

 - Quantity: Kilograms, gross weight and net weight.

-- Community certificate of origin: Countries with which the European Union has no preferential treatment agreements.
+There are three types:- Community certificate of origin: Countries in which the European Union does not have preferential treatment agreements.

 - EUR-1